We offer free shipping on all UK orders. We also offer international postage options.

 The second brew

-Strain the mixture into a measuring jug.
-Remove the old chunks of ginger.
-Now repeat the process from the start, making another batch of Ginger Beer from scratch.
+Strain the mixture into a measuring jug, ready to be bottled.
+Remove the old chunks of fresh ginger if needed.
+Now repeat the process from the start, making another batch of Ginger Beer with the strained Ginger Beer Plant.

 People ask how often they need to clean their fermentation jar.
 We tend to use a clean jar each time ourselves here at Buy Probiotics to keep our kefir making process as hygienic as we can.
 However, many of our customers tend to clean their fermentation jars on a weekly basis.